marcoalopez/marcoalopez.github.io/Resume.md

 - Field Camp taught: *Geodynamics (10 hours); Structural Geology (10 hours); Fieldwork (geological mapping) (12.5 hours); Tectonics (10 hours); Structural analysis (5 hours)*

+### Workshops

+**Introduction to the Python programming language for data analysis in Earth sciences**: an introductory course to the Python programming language for data analysis using examples from the earth sciences (in preparation).
+Infomation: https://github.com/marcoalopez/Python_course

+“*EBSD data treatment with MTEX*” at GRD Recrystallization and Grain Growth workshop 2020 (Les Houches, School of Physics, France)

 # Organisation of R&D activities

+- Organizing committee of the **7th International Orogenic Lherzolite 2024 meeting** to be held in summer 2024 in Cabo Ortegal.
+These are a series of international meetings that aims to bring together specialists in mantle processes to key orogenic mantle (and related rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle and at the transition between the upper mantle and the lower crust. **To be announced soon**.

-**Deformation mechanisms, Rheology and Tectonics (DRT2011) meeting organizing committee**.
+- Organizing committee of the **Deformation mechanisms, Rheology and Tectonics (DRT2011) meeting **.
 DRT meetings are a series of biannual international meetings dedicated to the study of deformation processes in rocks at different scales, from the microscale to the study of bulk deformation of the lithosphere.
 [Archived website](http://geol00.geol.uniovi.es/drt2011/Home.html) [Committees](http://geol00.geol.uniovi.es/drt2011/Committees.html)

 # Languages